awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.md

 ## PostgreSQL Limitations for IAM Database Authentication<a name="UsingWithRDS.IAMDBAuth.LimitsPostgreSQL"></a>

-When using IAM database authentication with PostgreSQL, note the following limitations:
+When using IAM database authentication with PostgreSQL, note the following limitation:
 + The maximum number of connections for your database instance may be limited depending on the instance type and your workload\.
-+ IAM database authentication is not supported with M5 instance types\.